Find the Best Sump Pump Repair Services Near You

 Float Switch

-A float switch is a device that is used to turn a sump pump on and off. .
+This is the mechanism that automatically activates your sump pump.
 It is typically located in the sump basin and is attached to a float.
 When the water level in the basin rises, the float also rises, and when the float reaches a certain level, it activates the switch, which turns on the sump pump.

 Check Valve